aenlr/person-uuid/README.md

 An encoding of Swedish identity numbers for organisations, individuals, etc. in a Version 1 date-time and MAC address UUID.
-The MAC address is fixed and has the multicast bit set.
+The MAC address is fixed and uniquely identifies this UUID as encoding a Swedish identity number.
 In addition the least significant bit of `N` must be set to 1.

 The identity number is stored in the `time_low` and `time_mid` fields encoded with 4 bits per digit to be readable as the original identity